kphillpotts/CloudStudio/README.md

 Live streaming is a hardware-intensive endeavor.
 Instead of buying your own hardware, it's better to leverage Azure.

+This repository provides...

-* This repository provides an ARM template to deploy a powerful Windows 10 GPU VM and the network infrastructure required to access it with Azure Bastion.
+* ...an ARM template to deploy a powerful Windows 10 GPU VM and the network infrastructure required to access it with Azure Bastion.
-* A PowerShell script to install all software required for streaming (OBS, Skype, ...)
+* ...a PowerShell script to install all software required for streaming (OBS, Skype, ...)

 We call this combination of streaming related software and Azure compute resources "CloudStudio".